New Relic services

 - Applications and transactions encountering slow responses or bottlenecks

-- Verify and compare traffic to transaction time
+- Traffic to transaction time

-We recommend reviewing the tracked data for:
+We recommend reviewing tracked data:

 New Relic and Blackfire